Double Dragon

 In Closing

 The Genesis version of Double Dragon is a decent game.
 But that is the problem.
 If it were released near the system’s launch it would have been impressive.
-With games like TMNT: the Hyperstone Heist and Streets of Rage available it simply isn’t enough.
+With games like TMNT: the Hyperstone Heist and Streets of Rage available it simply is not enough.
 The competition is fierce, leaving this is a novelty and nothing more.

 One thought on “Double Dragon